skogsgren2/skogsgren2.github.io/_posts/2020-09-27-thesmellofrottenapples.md

 The wave always returns to shore, anyhow \\

 Some speak of a highway, some speak of a boat \\
-Some tell fondly tell stories of heroes with pointed swords \\
+Some fondly tell stories of heroes with pointed swords \\
 But what they really want to find is that everlasting home \\
 Where fears are accepted, wishes non-existent \\
 The Madonna & Elvis curl up together \\